PayString/paystring.org/README.md

 7.  **`.gitignore`**: This is a configuration file for git.
 The gitignore tells us which files to exclude in our committed source code.

 8.  **`.gitlab-ci.yml`**: This is a configuration file for [Gitlab CI](https://docs.gitlab.com/ee/ci/yaml/README.html).
-This is the required steps that setups up our continuous deployment as well as tests our code to ensure our code meets basic standards before being merged into github.
+This is the required steps that sets up our continuous deployment as well as tests our code to ensure our code meets basic standards before being merged into github.

 9.  **`Dockerfile`**: This is a configuration file for [Docker](https://docker.com/).
 The Dockerfile tells the docker container how to process and deploy the code.